 Holkham Bible Picture Book (London, British Library, Additional 47682), c.1327-1335

 This picture book contains scenes from the Bible, including images of the Creation to Noah in Genesis; genealogies of Mary and Jesus and the Life of Christ from the Annunciation to the Ascension; and the Last Judgment.
 These scenes are accompanied by explanations, mainly in Anglo-Norman, but some in Middle English.
-Folios 14v-15v contain miniatures of the Flight into Egypt and Jesus’ childhood miracles, based on the Gospel of Pseudo-Matthew and later additions to the text, with explanations in Anglo-Norman.
+Folios 14v-15v contain miniatures of the Flight into Egypt and Jesus’ childhood miracles, based on Pseudo-Matthew and later additions to the text, with explanations in Anglo-Norman.

 (Right: Detail from folio 15r: Jesus’ miracle of the palm tree.)